I have now had two great times watching games at West Bromwich Albion, and I…

-(Note: This post was written in 2014, when West Bromwich Albion were in the Premier League, and for the most part has not been updated.)
+(Note: This post was written in 2014, and other than clubs’ league affiliations has not been updated.)

 One of my travel mantras, taken from Rick Steves, is to try and become a “temporary local.”
 In the case of my English soccer tour, I take that to mean “temporary fan.”
 And when seeing a game at West Bromwich Albion, back when they were Premier League, I had a chance to go all-in on this practice.

 Birmingham, A Fine Base of Operations

 First, let me introduce you to Birmingham – and for the Yanks reading this, it’s really “Bir-ming-um.”
-I knew nothing of the town before my trip, except that it’s home to two teams currently in the Premier League: West Bromwich Albion (the w is silent, by the way) and Aston Villa.
+I knew nothing of the town before my trip, except that it’s home to three teams currently in the Premier League: West Bromwich Albion (the w is silent, by the way), Wolverhampton and Aston Villa.
 I also knew there was another club in town, Birmingham City, currently in The Championship, which is the second division of English football.

-I also understand that all three of these teams really hate each other.
+I also understand that all four of these teams really hate each other.
 And when local teams play each other, that’s called a derby, which for some reason is pronounced “darby.”

-What I failed to really grasp was the number of other teams pretty close to Birmingham: Stoke (Premier League) is less than 50 miles away away; Wolverhampton (currently in the Championship) is on the edge of town and was in the Premier League just a couple of years ago; Coventry City is officially just 23 miles away but is currently playing 54 miles away because of problems with their stadium; Walsall (League One) is 12 miles away; Leicester City (Premier League) is 43 miles away, and Shrewsbury Town (League One) is 47 miles away.
-There are probably others, but you get the idea.
+What I failed to really grasp was the number of other teams pretty close to Birmingham: Stoke (Championship) is less than 50 miles away away; Coventry City is officially just 23 miles away but is currently playing at Birmingham City because of problems with their stadium; Walsall (League Two) is 12 miles away; Leicester City (Premier League) is 43 miles away, and Shrewsbury Town (League One) is 47 miles away.
+There are others, but you get the idea.